mmarzolla/parallel-etudes/translator/README.md

 tested with CUDA files).

 ## Comments
-The comments to the script are going to be added soon, to better understand how the translator function.
+The comments to the script are going to be added soon to better understand how the translator function.
 The comments are still missing due to last minute changes and the will to give a better description of the thought process that i took writing this